Filk/Arduino-Lessons/README.txt

 Show and tell: Robotic gamelan at Casa da Música and OrCA

 Lesson 6.
-Explain: Pressor sensors, capacitive sensing and datasheets
+Explain: Tilt Sensor, Pressor sensors, capacitive sensing and datasheets
 Make: control a bunch of led’s using a pressor sensor Show and tell: Rui Penha SONAE